vamsikrishnak16/NASSCOM-VSD-SOC-PD/README.md

 #  RTL to GDSII flow using OpenLane

-This will guide you through the process of designing an Application Specific Integrated Circuit (ASIC) using the OpenLane ASIC flow.
+This training will guide you through the process of designing an Application Specific Integrated Circuit (ASIC) using the OpenLane ASIC flow.
 We will cover everything from the Register Transfer Level (RTL) design to generating the final Graphical Data System (GDS) file.
 The process involves several critical steps, starting with an RTL file and ending with a GDS file.

 ## Key Learnings